Atlanta Gay Travel

 Atlanta’s Gay Scene

 Dozens of local sports teams, a variety of gay bars, and large annual LGBT events all contribute to a thriving gay community.
+However, with recent rapid economic growth, the city’s gay scene is slowly becoming physically fragmented.

 Gay Atlanta: Hotels & Where to Stay